l1keafox/myTeamSetting/README.md

   3. Select from the menu.
   4. Enter more Data.
   5. Exit.
-  6. HTML is created ands tored in ./dist/index.html and style.css
+  6. HTML is created and stored in ./dist/index.html and style.css
 ```
 <hr>
 <a href='https://l1keafox.github.io/myTeamSetting/'  target="_blank"> Click here for html example</a>